keymixcookbook/_NukeMods/README.md

     print 'properties' ## use single quote

+class ThisClass:

-def OtherFunction():
+  def itsMethod():
-  print "3 spaces between Functions" print "from last line of the previous"
+    print "3 spaces between Functions"
+    print "from last line of the previous"